 And where the tolerability of the risk depends on the costs and benefits of risk reduction.
 (Whether the benefits of risk control are sufficient to justify their cost).

-Potentially dangerous defined as: a tree assessed by a qualified Arborist using QTRA methodology as presenting an unacceptable risk of significant norm requiring urgent action.
+Potentially dangerous defined as: a tree assessed by a qualified Arborist using QTRA methodology as presenting unacceptable its of significant harm requiring urgent action.